 Canada’s currency is the Canadian dollar, comprising dollars and cents.
 It’s advisable to have Canadian cash before arriving, but you can also exchange your money here at banks and currency outlets, including those located at Vancouver International Airport (YVR).
 ATMs are also widely available.

-GST (federal goods and services tax) of 5% and PST (provincial sales tax) of 7% (or 8% for accommodation and 10% for alcohol) is frequently added to transactions at point of payment.
-Richmond also has a 3% hotel room tax, added to your bill when you check out.
+GST (federal goods and services tax) of 5% and PST (provincial sales tax) of 7% (or 8% for accommodation and 10% for alcohol) is frequently added to transactions at the point of payment.
+Richmond also has a 3% hotel room tax, which is added to your bill when you check out.

 It is customary to tip between 15% and 20% (before tax) at bars and restaurants.
 Tips of a similar level are often given to taxi drivers, tour guides and for haircuts or spa treatments.
 Airport and hotel porters often receive $1 or $2 per luggage item.